Test Anxiety and How it Impacts Grades

 Knowing how test anxiety can impact your grades is important, because it can help you see the importance of seeking out the methods to help you cope with and manage that anxiety.

-I hope that this video has helped you to further understand Test Anxiety.
-To check out more of our video’s on Test Anxiety, click right here.
+I hope that this video has helped you to further understand test anxiety.

 See you next time!